startersclan/Compile-SourceScript/README.md

 ### via VSCode

-[Build Tasks](https://code.visualstudio.com/docs/editor/tasks#vscode) can be utilized to ease the development of plugins right from within the code editor.
+[Build Tasks](https://code.visualstudio.com/docs/editor/tasks#vscode) can be utilized to ease the development of plugins within the code editor.

 ```json
 // In tasks.json